-South Korea Tries For Homerun With Spit-less, Fan-less Baseball Season
+You're Out!
+No Fans — Or Spitting — As Baseball Returns To South Korea

 South Korea has been out in front of the coronavirus, limiting it with early, widespread testing and quarantining.

-It follows, that the country would be among the first to play ball again.
+It follows that the country would be among the first to play ball again.

-The Korean Baseball Organization, KBO, hopes this week's start of preseason games leads to a smooth opening of the regular season early next month.
+The Korean Baseball Organization hopes this week's start of preseason games leads to a smooth opening of the regular season early next month.

-But there'll be nothing regular about baseball in front of empty seats.
+But there will be nothing regular about baseball in front of empty seats.
 One of the precautions the KBO's taking is playing games with no fans in attendance.
 Korean teams have experienced a little of it already in intrasquad games.

 And some don't like it.